Thirty Minutes over Tokyo: Plot

 While visiting an Internet café with Bart and Lisa, Homer is cyber-robbed by Snake, who downloads the savings that the family planned to use for a vacation.
 Homer attempts to save money by burgling Ned Flanders, who catches him and explains that he learned thrifting strategies from attending the Chuck Garabedian Mega-Savings Seminar.
 Homer steals Ned's tickets for the next seminar, where he and Marge learn they can afford a family vacation by buying unclaimed airline tickets for a discount price.

 The family wait at the airport for a cancellation and claim tickets from the Flanders for Tokyo.
 Arriving in Japan, with Lisa wanting to explore the local culture, the family eat at an American-themed restaurant before Homer and Bart attend a sumo match.
-When his pretzel is stolen by a wrestler, Homer subdues him (with the help of Bart) before throwing the Emperor of Japan into a receptacle of worn mawashi.
+When his pretzel is stolen by a wrestler, Homer subdues him (with the help of Bart) before throwing Emperor Akihito, after mistaking him for another wrestler, into a receptacle of worn mawashi.
 He and Bart are put in jail and bailed out by Marge, leaving the family with a single million yen note.
 To cheer up a disappointed Lisa, Homer makes the note into an origami crane, which subsequently blows away in the wind.

 Needing to earn the money to return home, the family work in a fish-gutting factory in Osaka, where they happen upon a TV game show called The Happy Smile Super Challenge Family Wish Show, where winners are given a prize of their choice.
 They go on the show and are subject to humiliating challenges at the behest of the host Wink in order to win plane tickets to Springfield.
 Their final challenge has them collect the tickets from a rickety bridge over an active volcano, which they succeed at but fall into the lava, which turns out to be Orangeade with added wasabi.
 The Simpsons finally leave Japan, though their flight out is briefly halted by four giant monsters – Godzilla, Mothra, Gamera, and Rodan.